 Small Commercial Program

-More than 66% of District properties are small commercial buildings, and according to our performance data, they have far more room for improvement than their larger counterparts.
-This multi-year project allows The Seattle 2030 District to hire a dedicated, experienced Small Commercial Program Manager (more on that below) and aims to deliver 20% energy use reductions in participating buildings.
+More than 66% of District properties are small commercial buildings (under 50,00 sq. ft), and according to our performance data, they have far more room for improvement than their larger counterparts.
+This multi-year project allows the Seattle 2030 District to work directly with building and business owners to deliver 20% energy use reductions in participating buildings.

 To see our recent Small Commercial Toolkit workshop CLICK HERE